I flew to Milan to buy 800 cigarettes to prove it’s still cheaper than buying them in the UK

-And in case there was any doubt as to whether this endeavour was worth it, James produced a spreadsheet demonstrating his total savings of £204.
+And in case there was any doubt as to whether this endeavour was worth it, he produced a spreadsheet demonstrating his total savings of £204.

-James’ journey of a lifetime started at 4am, where he headed for Stansted Airport for his 8am flight.
-James told The Tab Edinburgh: “At 4am on Saturday morning I got up to get the night tube to Liverpool Street for 5:30.
+His journey of a lifetime started at 4am, where he headed for Stansted Airport for his 8am flight.
+The fresher told The Tab Edinburgh: “At 4am on Saturday morning I got up to get the night tube to Liverpool Street for 5:30.
 From there I caught the train to Stansted Airport, and subsequently the 0805 Ryanair flight to Bergamo airport.”

-Before James left for Italy, he had done his research into which shops in Milan would accept card payment, in case he came into trouble with customs.
+Before he left for Italy, he had done his research into which shops in Milan would accept card payment, in case he came into trouble with customs.

 “I found four separate newsagents which accepted card payments that I intended to buy the cigarettes from”, he said.
 “This meant that should customs have any concerns with regards to the legitimacy of the cigarettes, all the transactions would be recorded and easily traceable.”

-After purchasing his packs of cigarettes with ease, James had six hours to kill in Milan.
-In between reading his Greek textbook, James went on a cable car and then got “spangled”.
+After purchasing his packs of cigarettes with ease, the fresher had six hours to kill in Milan.
+In between reading his Greek textbook, he went on a cable car and then got “spangled”.
 He commented: “In the six hours I was there, the cigs were my main priority.
 But then I also went on a sick cable car, and I got spangled at the Citta Alta at 2pm.
 I think I definitely got my money’s worth out of the flight.”

-To any outsider, what James did seems completely bizarre due to the time and effort put into buying 800 cigarettes, but to James this wasn’t the case.
+To any outsider, what the student did seems completely bizarre due to the time and effort put into buying 800 cigarettes, but to him this wasn’t the case.
 Instead he claims flying to Milan to buy cheaper cigs is no different from going to Tesco rather than Sainsbury’s to find the cheaper product.
-James said: “People kept saying it was bizarre, but in actual fact it isn’t remotely bizarre.
+The student said: “People kept saying it was bizarre, but in actual fact it isn’t remotely bizarre.
 You would purchase an item you frequently used at a different supermarket if it was cheaper there – the same applies with cigarettes.